We compare prices from hundreds of airlines so you can find the best deal for you.

 Wherever you land, you can be at your holiday destination in no time with the help of our page dedicated to getting around Crete.

-Cheap flights to Crete in 2016 and 2017 are easy to come by if you’re travelling in season.
-Thomas Cook, Thomson, Aegean, easyJet and British Airways all operate direct flights from London Gatwick Airport to Heraklion several times per week between March and October, making it simple to jet off to the sunshine in 2016 or 2017.
+Cheap flights to Crete in 2017 are easy to come by if you’re travelling in season.
+Thomas Cook, Thomson, Aegean, easyJet and British Airways all operate direct flights from London Gatwick Airport to Heraklion several times per week between March and October, making it simple to jet off to the sunshine in 2017.

 Beyond the big smoke, you can snap up flights to Heraklion from Manchester, Doncaster, Leeds, Bristol, Nottingham, Newcastle, Edinburgh, Cardiff, Birmingham, Glasgow and Belfast.
 The list feels endless and if you compare low-cost flights to Crete, you’re bound to stumble across a deal that matches your budget and preferred departure point.

-Outside of London, you can book a direct flight to Chania with Ryanair from Bristol or Glasgow in summer 2016.
+Outside of London, you can book a direct flight to Chania with Ryanair from Bristol, Leeds, Nottingham, Manchester and Glasgow in summer 2017.

 Flights to both Heraklion and Chania thin out between November and March, so you’ll need to think ahead if you want to fly to Crete in the off-season.
 Booking indirect flights to Crete from Birmingham or London, for example, could be an option (winter flights might include a stopover in Athens, which is no bad thing).